chainreaction9/chainreaction9/README.md

 - 👀 Since you are here, please do check out the webapp at https://chainserver.pythonanywhere.com
 - 🌱 I’m currently learning more about AI, and soon going to defend my doctoral thesis at Leiden University.
 - 💞️
-- 📫 You can reach me by email at chain.reaction.server@gmail.com or snandan1995@gmail.com.
+- 📫 You can reach me by email at snandan1995@gmail.com.

 <!---
 chainreaction9/chainreaction9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.